Click here for photography-related FAQS

 How many photos do we receive?

 This is a tough question because the answer changes based on the timing of your day and the number of details and family formal shots.
-Let’s just say you will receive the right number of shots to best represent your day and events according to our extensive experience as visual storytellers.
+Let’s say you will receive the right number of shots to best represent your day and events according to our extensive experience as visual storytellers.
 We will start shooting from the moment we meet you and don’t miss any moment or photo opportunity we see.

 How do we receive our photos?